marijnh/Eloquent-JavaScript/11_async.md

 This style of programming is workable, but the indentation level increases with each asynchronous action, because you end up in another function.
-Doing more complicated things, like running multiple actions at the same time, can get positively awkward.
+Doing more complicated things, like running multiple actions at the same time, can get a little awkward.

-Crow nest computers are designed to communicate using ((request))-((response)) pairs.
+Crow nest computers are built to communicate using ((request))-((response)) pairs.
 That means one nest sends a message to another nest, which then immediately sends a message back, confirming receipt and possibly including a reply to a question asked in the